NVE/ebm/docs/source/input_description.rst

 Useful floor area in the start year 2020 distributed by building category and building code.

 **area_new_residential_buildings.csv** |br|
-New built useful floor area for residential buildings in 2020 and 2021 from statistics.Statistics source is Statistics Norway.
+New built useful floor area for residential buildings in 2020 and 2021 from statistics.
+Statistics source is Statistics Norway.

 **area_per_person.csv** |br|
 Useful floor area for new non-residential buildings based on population growth.